Here are some speculative remarks to illustrate the development of my thinking about genius:

 Perhaps the very highest I.Q.s tend to go with just a bit less than the needed extreme conscientiousness and associative horizon (both of which are forms of disposition for psychiatric disorders)?
 Perhaps those with the very highest I.Q.s are too neurologically "normal"?

-This possible limiting effect of the very highest I.Q. levels is something I am not certain of yet, but the other two thresholds seem to be real.
+This possible limiting effect of the very highest I.Q. levels is something I am less certain of yet than of the other two thresholds.

-In short, my current view on creativity (and therefore genius) could be expressed as:
+My current view on creativity (and therefore genius) could be summarized as:

 I have tried to express in a mathematical model how the three aspects work together to produce creativity, but to date have no satisfactory version of such.
 What I do suspect now is that the amounts of conscientiousness and associative horizon required vary with intelligence; that higher intelligence levels need, and can tolerate, higher amounts of the other two aspects to result in creativity.